 The report is also available on DVD data disc.

-Lasting 3 years, the project produced work for 66 people at any one time in a period of mass employment - improving the local environment and safeguarding a nationally recognised historical site.
+The project lasted three years and produced work for 66 people at any one time in a period of mass unemployment - improving the local environment and safeguarding this nationally recognised historical site.

 The brief of the project (opens in separate tab).